dotnet/dotnet-monitor/documentation/collectionrules.md

 1. Start `C`
 1. Wait for all remaining actions (namely, `A` and `C`) to complete.

-If an action has an output dependency on another action, the execution of the list will wait for the dependency to complete before starting the depedent action.
+If an action has an output dependency on another action, the execution of the list will wait for the dependency to complete before starting the dependent action.
 Using the same `A`, `B`, `C` example, if action `C` has has an output dependency on action `A`, then the execution of the list is:

 1. Start `A`
 1. Start `B`